ibm-cloud-docs/cis/how-to.md

  ## Security settings

-Apply DDoS protection by enabling the proxy toggle on DNS records, which can be done from the **Records** table on the DNS page.
+By default, DDoS protection is enabled for any DNS records with proxy on, which can be done from the **Records** table on the DNS page.
 Turn on WAF using the toggle.
 When you toggle the rules on or off, the changes are applied immediately.

 ![IMAGE](images/ddos-waf-ssl-screen.png)